peakflo/pfMCP/src/servers/zendesk/README.md

 # Zendesk Server

-guMCP server implementation for interacting with Zendesk.
+pfMCP server implementation for interacting with Zendesk.

 ### Prerequisites